MA Physical Education

-It is important that applicants for teacher education programmes show commitment, motivation and suitability for their programme and the profession.
+It is important that applicants for teacher education degrees show commitment, motivation and suitability for their degree and the profession.

 This can be demonstrated in your personal statement by reflecting on relevant work experience, and explaining your understanding of the teacher's role.

-Admission to this programme includes an interview process.
+Admission to this degree includes an interview process.
 Further details on the process will be sent to candidates shortlisted for interview.

 We welcome applications from students studying a wide range of international qualifications.